-We are a family owned and operated company and our roots go back to the first cruise calls to Helsinki many decades ago.
-In the current configuration we have worked for more than 25 years.
+We are a family owned and operated company with roots going back to the first cruise calls to Helsinki many decades ago.
+Our team, in its current configuration, has been with us for more than 25 years.
 Decades of experience in handling cruise ship tour operations has given us vast knowledge and expertise in the field.
 We handle small and large ships with dedication, professionalism, and quality in mind.
+We work with many international cruise lines.

 Finnish Cruise Ports